 Contact our office to schedule an appointment today at Asthma & Allergy Associates:

 Your screening or treatment may be covered by insurance.
 We also accept cash and credit card payment.
 Please contact your insurance company for coverage details.

-Food allergies affect approximately 5% of adults and 8% of children in the United States.
+Food allergies affect approximately 5 percent of adults and 8 percent of children in the United States.

 Food allergy is a serious medical condition affecting up to 15 million people in the United States, including 1 in 13 children.
 Being informed about food allergies, hidden triggers/sources, and treatment approaches is a key to living well with food allergies for our patients in Colorado Springs, Pueblo, Canyon City, and other southern Colorado communities.